nmaraquya/nm_damnsimplestuff/README.md

-# somestuff
+# damnsimplestuff
-Used for demonstrate some stuff to friends or any visitors!
+Used for demonstrate some simple stuff for someone